DYSPORT™ | TUCSON

-Dysport™ is abobotulinum toxin type A. This is a highly purified protein that blocks messages between the muscles and the nerves that control them, thereby relaxing facial expression lines.
-Dysport is most commonly used for wrinkles between the eyebrows (the glabellar area), but is also used for lines across the forehead and crow’s feet around the eyes.
+Dysport™ is abobotulinum toxin type A. This is a highly purified protein that blocks messages between the muscles and the nerves that control them.
+As a result, it relaxes facial expression lines.
+Dysport is a common treatment for wrinkles between the eyebrows (the glabellar area).
+However, it can also treat lines across the forehead and crow’s feet around the eyes.
 Prior to its FDA approval in the United States, Dysport was to be released under the name Reloxin.

 What results can you expect?

-The effects of Dysport injections normally become apparent after two to five days and normally last for three to six months.
+The effects of Dysport injections normally become apparent after two to five days.
+They normally last for three to six months.
 When facial muscles contract, they form creases that eventually create wrinkles.
 Relaxing those muscles eliminates facial creases and the wrinkles in those creases gradually fade.
 The relaxation also prevents the muscles from forming new creases and wrinkles.